AlonLandmann/min-max-solvers/README.md

 When learning python seven years later, I've rebuilt these solvers in python, but lo and behold they turned out much much slower and worse than the ones I built as a newbie in 2017.
 C just works better.

-Please give the connect-four game a try if you're interested, it's a really strong and formidable oppoennt, and I'm quite sure level 4, 5, and up are quite tough to beat.
+Please give the connect-four game a try if you're interested, it's a really strong and formidable opponent, and I'm quite sure level 4, 5, and higher are quite tough to beat.
 I don't think I've ever beaten them.

-If you don't trust the executable files, you may have a look at the C code, and recompile them.
+If you don't trust the executable files, you may have a look at the C code, and recompile it.
 Just be sure to use the -O3 optimization flag.

 ```
 gcc -O3 3-connect-four.c -o 3-connect-four